swsnu/swppfall2022-team8/wiki/team8-requirements-specification.md

 Actors: A user who wants to register a book
 Precondition: The user is signed up and signed in.

 Trigger: The user clicks the ‘register’ button in main page (scenario 1), or clicks the ‘register’ button in the book list page (scenario 2).

 Scenario:

-(Scenario 1) .
+(Scenario 1)

 The user is sent to the ‘book register’ page, where the user has to fill in book information.

 The user writes book information and selects tags of the book and uploads an image of the book.

 User clicks the ‘submit’ button.
 This will navigate the user to the ‘book detail’ page.

 (Scenario 2)

 Same as scenario 1.

 Exceptions:
 The input must not be empty.

 Acceptance Test:

 (Scenario 1)

 After triggered, the user is in /book/register.

 The content will be filled in by the user.

-Upon clicking ‘submit’ button, the user is redirected to /books/:book_id/ (Scenario 2)
+Upon clicking ‘submit’ button, the user is redirected to /books/:book_id/

+(Scenario 2)

 Everything is the same with scenario 1.

 Feature :  & search & borrow & watch

 Actors: A user who wants to borrow a book

 Precondition: The user is signed up and signed in.

 Trigger: The user is on the main page, writes a book title to search and clicks the ‘search’ button.

 Scenario:

-(Scenario 1) .
+(Scenario 1)

 The user is sent to the ‘book list’ page, which lists up books of the searched title.

 The user clicks the book and is redirected to the ‘book detail’ page which shows the book information.

 User clicks the ‘request’ button.
 This will navigate the user to the ‘request’ page.

-(Scenario 2) .
+(Scenario 2)

 The user is sent to the ‘book list’ page, which lists up books of the searched title.

 The user clicks the book, and is redirected to the ‘book detail’ page which shows book information.

 If the book status is ‘borrowed’, the ‘request’ button becomes disabled and the user clicks the 'watch’ button.

 When the other one returns the book, the book status becomes ‘available’ and the user can receive an alarm for the book.

 Exceptions:

 If someone borrows the book while the other one is writing in the ‘request’ page, after clicking the ‘send’ button, the other one must receive the alert ‘It is already borrowed!’.

 Acceptance Test:

 (Scenario 1)

 After triggered, the user is in /book.

 After the user clicks the book, the user is in /book/detail.

-Upon clicking ‘borrow’ button, the user is redirected to /chat/:chat_id (Scenario 2)
+Upon clicking ‘borrow’ button, the user is redirected to /chat/:chat_id

+(Scenario 2)

 After triggered, the user is in /book.

 After the user clicks the book, the user is in /book/detail.

 Upon clicking ‘reserve’ button, the book is added to reservation_list of the book and reservation_list of user

 Feature :  Chatting

 Actors: User who wants to borrow a book and user who is lending the book.
 Precondition: The users are signed up and signed in.

 Trigger:  borrower clicked ‘borrow’ button in book detail page and redirected to ‘chat’ page.

-(Scenario 1) .
+(Scenario 1)

 The borrower sends a message, and the message is displayed on the lender's screen.

 The lender sends a message, and the message is displayed on the borrower’s screen.

-Exceptions:
-None.
+Exceptions: None.

 Acceptance Test:

 (Scenario 1)

 After being triggered, the user is in /chat/:chat_id.

 After users send a message, a speech bubble is displayed on each users’ screen.

 Feature :  ML recommendation

 Actors: A user who wants to get book recommendations.

 Precondition: The user is signed up and signed in.

 Trigger:  On the main page, recommended books are displayed automatically.

 Scenario:

 (Scenario 1) .

 The user is on the main page, and recommended books are displayed automatically under the search engine.

 The user clicks the book, and is redirected to the ‘book detail’ page which shows book information.

 Exceptions:

 User’s ‘preference tag’ should always exist.

 Acceptance Test:

 (Scenario 1)

 After being triggered, the user is in /main.

 After the user clicks a book, the user is navigated to /book/:book_id.

 ### User Interface Requirements